Steps to Configure and Manage Okta SSO Provisioning with Consensus

 After provisioning is enabled, from Consensus web app go to Settings > Integrations > SSO > scroll down to SSO Provisioning.
 You will see a SCIM connector base URL and a SCIM Authorization Header.

 Keep this screen open.
-Then, go into Okta > Applications > Consensus > Provisioning > click ‘Edit’ and paste the SCIM connector base URL that you obtained from Consensus.
+Then, go into Okta > Applications > Consensus > Provisioning > click ‘Edit’ and finish setting up the SCIM connection using the keys SCIM connector base URL and Authorization Header values that you obtained from Consensus.

 Additional SCIM Settings: